 The person whose negligence caused the crash is liable for a T-bone accident.
 The guilty party is not always the driver whose vehicle hits the side of the other car.
 Determining who is at fault in a T-bone car accident depends on who broke a traffic law that led to the wreck.
 Sometimes more than one person is negligent.

-At Max Meyers Law, our legal team has experience helping clients who suffered injuries in T-bone accidents.
+At Max Meyers Law, our Kirkland, WA personal injury lawyers have experience helping clients who suffered injuries in T-bone accidents.
 If someone else caused your crash, you might be able to recover damages in a personal injury claim.
-Call us at 425-242-5595 for a free case evaluation.
+Call us at 425-399-7000 for a free case evaluation.